holliwood8/final-project/README.md

 ### Overview

-This project explores the performance of four supervised machine learning classifiers—Random Forest, Linear Support Vector Classifier, K-Nearest Neighbors, and Gaussian Naive Bayes—on binary classification tasks across four datasets from the UC Irvine Machine Learning Repository.
-The analysis examines performance across varying training set sizes and evaluation metrics, including accuracy, ROC-AUC, and F1-score.
+This project explores the performance of four supervised machine learning classifiers—Random Forest, Linear Support Vector Classifier, K-Nearest Neighbors, and Naive Bayes—on binary classification tasks across four datasets from the UC Irvine Machine Learning Repository.
+The analysis examines performance across varying training set sizes and evaluation metrics (accuracy, ROC-AUC, and F1-score for the positive class).

 ### How to Run

 1. Clone the repo

-2. Install the required Python packages: pip install -r requirements.txt
+2. Install the required Python packages:
+`pip install -r requirements.txt`

 3. Open and run the Jupyter notebook to view the analysis and results: jupyter notebook final_project.ipynb